Examples of coordinated positions and actions under the current CPC regulation

 Among services markets, the ‘telecom’ sector caused the highest overall consumer detriment and displayed by far the highest proportion of consumers having experienced problems in the EU Consumer Markets Scoreboard – Edition 2016.
 The 2017 Sweep examined whether sufficient information was provided concerning the service provider, the main characteristics of the product or service, the price, the contract performance, and the terms and conditions of use.

-The sweep field work was carried out between 1 and 30 November and the first phase results should be available shortly.
+The sweep field work was carried out between 1 and 30 November and screened 207 websites.
+The results show that many of these websites do not provide clear information on handling complaints.

 352 price comparison and travel booking websites across the EU were screened in October 2016.
 It was found that prices were not reliable on 235 websites, two thirds of the sites checked.
 For example, additional price elements were added at a late stage of the booking process without clearly informing the consumer or promotional prices did not correspond to any available service.